luffyelric/stripeLib/README.md

     PAYING THROUGH A CUSTOMER'S CARD:

-    Creating a customer without anything
+    //Creating a customer without anything

     const customer = await stripelib.createCustomer("CUSTOMER'S-EMAIL");

-    Creating a customer with a card
+    //Creating a customer with a card

     const customer = await stripelib.createCustomerWithCard("CUSTOMER'S-EMAIL", CARD-TOKEN-GENERATED.id);

     //A customer with cards has always a default one which will receive the charge when charging the customer